AMindToThink/kahoot-gen/README.md

 This class is where the bulk of reasoning occurs.
 It contains several helper methods and methods specifically related to the questions.
 It is initialized using a list of predicates that state how elements can be related to each other (e.g., subclass of, instance of, etc.).
 Additionally, during initialization, a URL wrapper (SPARQLWrapper) is set so that queries can be sent to wikidata.
 It also uses a Disambiguate class, which is described later on.

+## Relation Class
+A pair of QIDs.
+One is the predicate, the other is the object.
+An answer can satisfy the relation if answer predicate object is in Wikidata.

+## Question Class
+Has a Relation, a right answer, and a list of wrong answers, all represented with QIDs.

 ### General Helper Methods
 run_query: Takes in a correctly formatted query and requests its output